 So is solar charging an option?
 Yes.
 But with some skepticism.
 Most hikers abandon the solar panels after the first couple of weeks.

 Battery pack for charging your devices – The best way

 Carrying a battery pack is my preferred way of carrying around power.
-Its a no fuss way and can be used everywhere you like.
-My ultimate setup would be a solar panel system which is lightweight and can charge my 20.000 battery pack in record time.
-But i’m afraid we are not there yet.
+It’s a no-fuss way and can be used everywhere you like.
+My ultimate setup would be a solar panel system that is lightweight and can charge my 20.000 battery pack in record time.
+But I’m afraid we are not there yet.

 Charging my phone goes quickly and I can do it 4 to 5 times depending on a few factors.
-If your like me and still check your phone a bit to much or like to watch a movie in your tent then its great to have.
+If your like me and still check your phone a bit too much or like to watch a movie in your tent then it’s great to have.

 There are a few ways that are a bit unusual that you can use to charge your phone while out on trail.
 I have seen these in action at expos and by people out on trail.
 But have not personally used them yet.

 With the Biolite wood stove, you can have all the benefits of a wood stove burner.
 Not having to carry around fuel is a big one at that.
 But it is recommended that you take some tinder with you to make the lighting up process easier for you.